mjberg/reading-and-writing/_posts/2020-04-28-Book-Notes-The-Case-Against-Sugar.md

  * By the 1920s, sugar refineries were producing as much sugar in a single day—millions of pounds—as would have taken refineries in the 1820s an entire decade.

+ * Here was a disease of carbohydrate metabolism that was becoming increasingly common as populations began consuming sugar—a kind of carbohydrate—at levels that were virtually unimaginable a century before; in some cases, just twenty or thirty years before.

+ * As sugar consumption exploded in the United States and the United Kingdom with the industrial revolution; with the birth of the confectionary, cereal, and soft-drink industries; and with the increasing availability of chocolate bars and ice-cream treats, so did diabetes begin its inexorable climb.
+When sugar and sugar-rich products spread around the globe, so did diabetes.

 #### <a name="entrepreneurs"></a>Sugar Entrepreneurs

  > By 1903, The New York Times was estimating yearly candy industry sales at $150 million in the United States alone, up from “almost nothing” a quarter century earlier.